Listen to this article

-Even if oil only contributes to 5% of the economy, it’s an important factor to the economy’s overall performance.
-Oil is the primary export of UAE and the drop in oil prices impacted the government spending.
+Even if oil exports only contributes to 5% of the economy, it’s an important contributor to the economy’s overall performance.
+Oil is the primary export of UAE, the drop in oil prices impacted government spending.

-In the past years, the UAE Dirham (AED) gained against major regional and some international currencies, making it more expensive to buy real estate for investors from India, China, Pakistan, and UK, for example.
+In the past years, the UAE Dirham (AED) gained against major regional currencies and some international currencies.
+The strong Dirham made it more expensive for investors from countries like India, China, Pakistan, and UK, to buy real estate in Dubai.

-Indians and Pakistanis became the second and third biggest investors in Dubai’s real estate market in 2017.
+Indians and Pakistanis became the 2nd and 3rd biggest investors in Dubai’s real estate market in 2017.
 From January to November 2018, the Indian- and Pakistani Rupee devalued by around 14% and 17% respectively, reducing the purchasing power.

 We’ve seen a significant decline in estate transactions during the first three quarters of 2018.